-Before a property can be let, there are several matters which the owner will need to deal with to ensure that the tenancy runs smoothly, and also that he/she complies with the law.
+We hope that you find these guidelines helpful, so that the tenancy runs smoothly and complies with the law.
 If you require further advice or assistance with any matter, please do not hesitate to contact us.

 If your property is mortgaged, you should obtain your mortgagee’s written consent to the letting.
 They may require additional clauses in the tenancy agreement of which you must inform us.

-If you are a leaseholder, you should check the terms of your lease, and obtain any necessary written consent before letting.
+Leaseholders should check the terms of their lease, and obtain any necessary written consent before letting.

 You should ensure that you are suitably covered for letting under both your buildings and contents insurance.
 Failure to inform your insurers may invalidate your policies.